Dr. Aidalí Aponte-Avilés, Lecturer and Language Coordinator in Language and Culture Studies

 As an adviser, I want to get to know you and help you take advantage of everything a liberal arts education can offer.
 I am proud to be a part of the Lemon and Washington Nests.
 I look forward to meeting you.

 Dr. Lisa-Anne Foster, Associate Professor of Biology and Director of the Center for Academic Advising

-Advising Fellow for Book and Brownell Nests
+Advising Fellow for Book, Brownell, Elms, and Olmsted Nests

 I grew up on Long Island and have continued to search for good bagels and pizza in CT since I arrived at Trinity in 1996.
 My own undergraduate experience taught me the importance of close connections with faculty and of finding mentors.
 I try to be the type of mentor who meets the needs of each individual student.
 I enjoy working with students in my classroom and my microbiology research lab.
 I am a fan of Trinity athletics and serve as the faculty liaison to Men’s Ice Hockey.
 I am enthusiastic about my role as the Advising Fellow for students in the Book and Brownell Nests.
 I look forward to meeting you!